jessicadesilva/obsidian-notes/Orchestration.md

 When you navigate to the Edit Pipeline section in the left navigation, on the left panel you will see a file tree of all the files in the project:
 ![[Screenshot 2024-01-30 at 7.13.40 PM.png]]
+Notice that all of these files also exist in VSCode (because we mapped folders to each other in Docker compose via volumes) and so if you want to make changes to, for instance, code for certain blocks you can do that either in the Mage GUI or just in VSCode.

 If you switch over to the Current Blocks tab, you will see a list of the code files for the blocks that are within the specific pipeline we are inspecting.
 ![[Screenshot 2024-01-30 at 7.18.37 PM.png]]
 In the middle panel, you will see the code for the blocks in the specific pipeline we are looking at.
 For example, the file at the top is the code for the "data loader" block in our pipeline: